pqvst/cafeandcowork/data/taipei/citizenm-taipei-north-gate.md

   - view.jpg
 ---

 If you're visiting Taipei then this is a great place to stay if you're looking to get some work done.
 The hotel lobby bar/cafe is a great place for remote working.
-I believe the bar/cafe area is open to the public (not just hotel guests) - but it's probably best to arrive after breakfast hours though.
+The bar/cafe area is open to the public (not just hotel guests) - but it's probably best to arrive after breakfast hours though.
+They have a minimum spend of NT$400.
 Fast WiFi, power outlets, comfortable seating, and nice views!